Foundations of regular variation on topological spaces: Ideals and bornologies

-The above defined bornologies follow the intuitive idea of including in the bornology sets which are bounded in one of classical senses, which may be also expressed as the fact that sets are bounded away from infinity.
-The following important example defines an idea of sets which are bounded away from a given point or set in $\XX$.
+The bornologies defined above follow the intuitive idea of including in the bornology sets that are bounded in one of the classical senses, which may be also expressed as the fact that sets are bounded away from infinity.
+The following important example defines the idea of sets that are bounded away from a given point or set in $\XX$.

 \begin{example}[Exclusion ideals] Let $\cone$ be a closed cone in $\XX$.
-All subsets of $\XX$ which do not intersect a functionally open neighbourhood of $\cone$ build an ideal called a \emph{(topological) exclusion ideal}.
+All subsets of $\XX$ that do not intersect a functionally open neighbourhood of $\cone$ form an ideal called a \emph{(topological) exclusion ideal}.
 The union of its sets is $\XX\setminus \cone$.
-The exclusion ideal is topologically consistent if $\XX$ is a completely regular space (so that a point $x\notin\cone$ and $\cone$ can be separated); it is scaling consistent if the scaling is space continuous, see Lemma~\ref{lemma:scaling}.
-The exclusion ideal has a countable open base if $\cone$ equals the intersection of a countable family of functionally open sets. \end{example}
+The exclusion ideal is topologically consistent if $\XX$ is a completely regular space (so that a point $x\notin\cone$ and $\cone$ can be separated); it is scaling consistent if the scaling is space-continuous (see Lemma~\ref{lemma:scaling}).
+The exclusion ideal has a countable open base if $\cone$ equals the intersection of a decreasing countable family of functionally open sets.
+It is often assumed that the excluded cone contains the set $\zero$ of scaling-invariant elements. \end{example}

 \paragraph{Ideals and moduli} We often impose the following condition on an ideal $\sS$.
 For metrisable spaces, this condition is equivalent to Item~B4 in \cite{bladt:hash22}.